DIR-LAB/ycsb-storedsbench/README.md

 ## Benchmarking Results and Analysis

 ### Evaluation Platform
-We conducted all the evaluations on a Dell R740 rack server with two sockets.
+We tested our benchmark suiteon a Dell R740 rack server with two sockets.
 Each socket installs a 2nd generation Intel Xeon Scalable Processor (Gold 6254 @ 3.10G) with 18 physical (36 virtual) cores.
 The machine is running Ubuntu 18.04 with a